 For example, we intend to enroll approximately 240 to 300 AD subjects with mild-to-moderate AD in LIFT-AD and 60 to 75 AD subjects with mild-to-moderate AD in our ACT-AD P300 Phase 2 clinical trial.
 If we are delayed or unsuccessful in enrolling the desired number of subjects in these trials, whether as a result of competing clinical trials, overly stringent eligibility requirements, or the ongoing impact of COVID-19 on both clinical trial sites and potential AD subjects, our clinical trial results could be delayed, the costs of our clinical trials could materially increase, and the overall development timeline for ATH-1017 could be negatively impacted.
+For example, enrollment in our ongoing clinical trials, and in particular our ACT-AD clinical trial, has been slowed due to the effects of the COVID-19 pandemic, including governmental restrictions imposed in Australia, where certain of our clinical trial sites are located.
+This slowed recruitment has resulted in a change in the anticipated timing of top-line results from our Phase 2 ACT-AD clinical trial, which are currently expected by the first half of 2022.
 Even if we are successful in enrolling the targeted number of subjects in these trials, the FDA and other regulators may request additional clinical trials with larger numbers of subjects as a condition to any regulatory approval.

-Enrollment of patients in our clinical trials may be delayed or limited as our clinical trial sites limit their onsite staff or temporarily close as a result of the COVID-19 pandemic.
+Enrollment of patients in our clinical trials may be further delayed or limited as our clinical trial sites limit their onsite staff or temporarily close as a result of the COVID-19 pandemic, including in response to the emergence of any new variants thereof.
 In addition, patients may not be able to visit clinical trial sites for data collection purposes due to limitations on travel and physical distancing imposed or recommended by federal or state governments or patients' reluctance to visit the clinical trial sites during the pandemic.
 The drop-out rates in our clinical trials may be increased during the pandemic.
 Clinical trial patients who become infected with the COVID-19 virus may complicate the clinical trial data, procedures, and analysis.
 These factors resulting from the COVID-19 pandemic could delay the anticipated readouts from our clinical trials and our regulatory submissions, and increase the costs associated of the clinical trials.